OlibabaTV/Introduction-to-GitHub/README.md

 ![image](read.PNG)

 This will open the repository readme file you want to work on.
-Once you are done adding changes to the repository you save.

-You can view the changes made in the Git CMD with command
+Once you are done adding changes to the repository you save and can view the changes made in the Git CMD with the command

 ```
  git diff